Kygo shares rare glimpse from Sydney Sweeney, MGK outing

 As for Schwarzenegger, both he and Sweeney are known for their work in The White Lotus, she in first season and he in third season.

-The party came shortly after Sweeney called it quits with ex-fiancé Davino, a source confirmed it to People Magazine.
+The party came shortly after Sweeney called it quits with ex-fiancé Davino.
+A source confirmed it to PEOPLE.

 Currently, Sweeney is busy with her upcoming projects that include the movie Eden directed by Ron Howard and Split Fiction directed by Jon M. Chu.